rywible/wrela6/docs/design/opt-ir-cost-semantics-design.md

 - Require search recommendations to disclose whether benchmark anchors exist.
 - Use scorecard results to improve compiler policy through human-reviewed changes, not automatic compile-time toggles.
+- Target generic modern out-of-order AArch64 (`-mtune=generic` analog), not a specific core; model critical-path length + port pressure, not latency sums.
+- Pin the ISA feature baseline (ARMv8.2-A + LSE / fp16 / dotprod) separately
+  from tuning, and prefer LSE atomics; this is a selection decision, not microarchitectural tuning.
+- De-prioritize static scheduling because the target class is out-of-order;
+  emit canonical fusable adjacencies (cmp before b.cond, adrp before add).
+- Prefer microarchitecture-independent countable metrics (instruction count, spills, reloads, moves, redundant barriers, dependency-chain length) as the trustworthy core; treat weighted scalar scores as summaries over them.
+- Implement countable metrics first; defer the weighted scalar scores and the registerability / selectability heuristics until there are at least two real policies to compare and a calibration anchor exists.
+- Use QEMU (`-M virt`, TCG mode, libinsn / libmem / libcache plugins) as the everyday dynamic-instruction-count oracle; never report its output as cycles.
+- Use gem5 (A76-class config) and a real Raspberry Pi 5 as periodic tier-3 / 4
+  anchors; the scorecard is a ranking proxy inside a closed calibration loop, not a standalone oracle.